abweiner18/Atom_Preview/syntax_highlighting.rst

 =====================
 Syntax highlighting displays source code in different colors and fonts, so it's easier to distinguish code elements and identify errors.

-`Atom must be installed <../Install_Atom.rst>`_ on your computer before you can set-up additional features.
+:ref: `Atom must be installed <Install_Atom.rst>`_ on your computer before you can set-up additional features.

 HTML and Markdown syntax preview come pre-loaded in Atom, but RST does not.
 You will install the RST syntax highlighting package and then learn how to enable syntax highlighting for all of these languages.